 Below is the final photo, which was taken according to the original request.
 The three photo series on the beginning of the blog text is my own vision, which we took right after the photo below was taken.
 Other photos in this article are more of my examples of photos taken in front of a window without artificial flashes.

-What?!
-An engineer writing about photography and nothing written about camera settings?
+Need some tips for your camera settings?
 Ok, here you go.
 Use as low ISO as possible.
 If you want to have whole head sharp, use something like F11 and adjust shutter time accordingly.
 If you are shooting without a tripod you do not want to go to longer than 1/80 or 1/60.
 I usually do the portraits without a tripod to be able to adjust the position and angle quickly.
 If you do not have enough light or if you want to get more focus on eyes, and blur ears little, go to lower F value.
-You can even go to 2.8 or lower if your lense allows.
+You can even go to 2.8 or lower if your lens allows.
 I usually set ISO to 100 and start with aperture priority mode with F8-2.8 depending on the light and the effect I want.
 If I want to have more control and do more adjustments then I switch to manual mode.

 How about focal length then?
 That is really a topic of its own.
 Some people prefer 200mm.
 Sometimes 80mm is referred as portrait lens.
 If you check portraits on Peoples magazine or similar you may be surprised to see that there is more and more portraits taken with wide angle, something like 24mm.
 So, to be on safe side, use anything between 70-200mm for normal portraits.
 For beauty photos go towards 200mm.
 If you want to get more character out, go towards wider angle.